-Correct How Siri Pronounces Names in iOS
+Correct How Siri Pronounces Names on iPhone & iPad

 While Siri is great at pronouncing some common names, Siri can also completely blunder on others, turning a first or last name into an almost unrecognizable mess of noises that barely resembles the way the name actually sounds.

 Fortunately, iOS now makes it very easy to correct Siri directly and verbally, so the next time Siri messes up you can instantly fix the pronunciation and get her to speak the right way.
 Or you can preempt any mistake, and with names that you anticipate Siri to mispronounce you can correct before the virtual assistant has a chance to screw it up by teaching her (or he!) the right way to say a name.
+Let’s walk through how to correct mispronounced names with Siri, this works the same on any Siri device including iPhone, iPad, or even Mac.

-How to Correct Siri Name Mispronunciations
+How to Correct Siri Name Mispronunciations on iPhone and iPad

 - Summon Siri as usual, either by holding down the Home button or the earbud button